franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 ## 💎 Discussion questions

 * Do you expect cross-feeding of metabolites between *S. cerevisiae* and *L. lactis*?
-If so, what metabolties?
+If so, what metabolites?
 * How do environmental media conditions influence metabolic interactions?
 Do you expect more or less interactions in rich vs minimal media?

 ## Move on to [exercise 1](https://github.com/franciscozorrilla/EMBOMicroCom/blob/main/exercises/exercise_1.md)